 Safety Data Sheets (SDS) are kept for all chemicals in a binder in the office.
-(WAC 110-300-240-2f-iii)
+(WAC clean water.
+Disinfecting/sanitizing will consist of using a bleach/water solution as follows:

-Cleaning will consist of washing surfaces with soap and water and rinsing with clean water.
+110-300-240-2f-iii) Cleaning will consist of washing surfaces with soap and water and rinsing with